 Work moved forward with the help of dedicated enthusiasts, and in 1989 the Environment Section was created in collaboration with the Mathematics and Science Faculty at University of Gothenburg.
 The Environment Section paved the way for the establishment of environmental research and Doctoral programmes in environmental science at Chalmers and supported the introduction of mandatory environmental courses for students.
 Since the mid-80s, Chalmers have applied a policy that all students, regardless of programme, have to take an environmental course.
 In 2003, the President made the decision that all students must take, at a minimum, the equivalent of a five week course in environment and sustainable development.

-In 2000, the Environmental Section turned into Centre for Environment and Sustainability, GMV
+In 2000, the Environmental Section turned into Gothenburg Centre for Sustainable Development

 , which includes Chalmers and the University of Gothenburg.
 GMV’s mission is, in collaboration with the community, to support and develop research and education in environment and sustainable development at the two seats of learning.